junghyey/grinnell-elephant/written_reports/sprint_journal.md

 ### Review 1 (Practice)
 1. About the tester
-Peer: Ellie Seehorn
+Peer: Ellie Seehorn </br>
-Occuptation: Student (CS major, 324 classmate)
+Occuptation: Student (CS major, 324 classmate)</br>
-The reason we chose: Ellie is a classmate of 324 and part of not our team.
+The reason we chose: Ellie is a classmate of 324 and part of not our team.</br>
-Date : 02-21-2025
+Date : 02-21-2025</br>
-Time : During class lab time (11:00pm) and lasted about 20-30 minutes Type of the test user:
+Time : During class lab time (11:00pm) and lasted about 20-30 minutes</br>
+Type of the test user:

 2. What roles did each team member play during the test?

 | Name    | Role |
 | -------- | ------- |
 | Candice  | Writer    |